Wilhelman/Super-Racing-64/README.md

 ## How to play

-You just have to do three lapas before times runs out (3 minutes and 15 seconds).
+You just have to do 3 lapas before times runs out (3 minutes and 15 seconds).
 There are two ways of arriving to the finish line, you can choose either one or the other.
 There's also a 2 player mode.
-That's it, hope yu hace fun!
+That's it, hope you have fun!

 ## Team members